mlauter/hacker_school_progress/progress.md

 * tom merged my pull request
 * this was not the original bug I was working on, but a bug I ran into while working on the other one having to do with autocomplete failing on syntax errors when you're just trying to revise a line of code before hitting enter
 * still working on the helpful traceback colors

+#### ac project
+* paired with dana to get the temperature sensor working
+* it works, but now I need to implement how the home/away modes should work, namely that I should always be able to manually override the desired temperature setting, but the "desired state" variable should not always interfere with home mode
+* also need to buy some wires and a new temperature sensor to give back to dana *also learned a bit of css

 ## Aug 12
 ####bpython bugs